Prag8855/aab/frontend/content/newsletter/january-2026.md

 ## Rent map

 I have made [a map of rents per m² in Berlin](https://allaboutberlin.com/tools/rent-map).
 It helps newcomers set a budget for their [flat search](/guides/find-a-flat-in-berlin).
-The data was kindly provided by [Homeboy](https://www.homeboy.immo/en) and [Stekkies](https://www.stekkies.com/en-de/).
+It was built with help from [Homeboy](https://www.homeboy.immo/en) and [Stekkies](https://www.stekkies.com/en-de/).

 ![Map of rents in Berlin](/images/berlin-rent-map.png "Median rent per m²")